SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/microsoft_always_on_vpn.md

 type: intake

 ## Overview
-Microsoft Always On VPN is a Windows 10 feature enabling secure connection to protected networks.
+Microsoft Always On VPN is a Windows feature allowing secure connection to protected networks.

 This guide will explain how to forward Network Policy Server (NPS) logs to SEKOIA.IO